Corpus Christi Nursing Home Abuse Lawyers

 and comfort for its residents, but not all nursing homes live up to this

 standard.
 Nursing home residents across the U.S. are subjected to abuse

 and mistreatment at an alarming rate, at an estimated 1 in 3 facilities

 throughout the country.

-nursing homes, residential care communities, and elder care centers in
+and residents of nursing homes, residential care communities, and elder

-Nueces County and across Texas.
-Our team realizes the physical and psychological
+care centers in Nueces County and across Texas.
+Our team realizes the

 Types of Nursing Home Abuse